Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

 Getting the No. 2 seed is important because that means getting a bye in the wild card round on Jan.
 7-8 and going straight to hosting a game in the divisional round Jan.
 14-15 — the top two seeds each get byes in the wild-card round and then a home game in the divisional round.
 (The only three times Seattle has advanced to the Super Bowl it has done so by being a No. 1 seed and getting a bye and then winning two home games.)

 Seattle lost control of its destiny for the No. 2 seed with its 34-31 loss to Arizona on Saturday, which caused the Seahawks to fall behind Atlanta — and for a moment, Detroit.
 But the Lions’ loss Monday moved Seattle back to the third spot.
+Detroit losing means that Seattle beats the 49ers then the worst the Seahawks will be is the No. 3 seed, and hosting the No. 6 seed — which could be Detroit, Green Bay, Washington, or Tampa Bay (really low odds, but the Bucs are still alive) in the wild card round.

 To recap the NFC playoff situation heading into the final weekend: